RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Windows portable**

 Refer to the README.txt file inside the ES-DE ZIP archive as it contains instructions on how to safely perform the upgrade.
+Just make sure to not unpack this archive on top of the old installation as that may lead to all sorts of problems.

 ## Placing games into non-standard directories